Jane Watson (netball): New Zealand

 Watson made her senior debut for New Zealand on 27 August 2016 against England during the 2016 Netball Quad Series.
 She was a prominent member of the New Zealand team that won the 2019 Netball World Cup.
 She was also a member of the New Zealand team that won the 2021 Constellation Cup.
 On 3 March 2021, during the same series, Watson made her 50th test appearance for New Zealand.
 Alongside Gina Crampton, she also co-captained the team in the absence of Ameliaranne Ekenasio.
 Watson missed the 2021–22 international season due to a combination of pregnancy and recovering from ankle surgery.
 Watson was named in the 2022–23 squad after returning from maternity leave.

 Personal life

-In 2017 Watson got engaged to Will Carter, a blackcurrant farmer.
 In 2021 Watson announced she was pregnant with her partner, Santana Nicholls-Hepi.
 Santana has played netball for the New Zealand Defence Force.
 In May 2022 the couple announced the arrival of their daughter Tia.